eduuh/blog/content/en/workshops/git/advancedgit.md

 ## Take away from this

-> We can't change the Commits!
+- We can't change the Commits!

-- if you change any data about the commit, the commit will have a new `SHA1` hash.
+- If you change any data about the commit, the commit will have a new `SHA1` hash .
+Since the Date changes.

-- even ef the files dont change the date will .
+- Even if the files don't change the date will .

-#### This give use the sense of high security in
+  - This should give you a high sense  of security.

-git and you will always know that you commit history will always maintaint its integrity.
+- When you use Git you will always know that you commit history will always maintain its integrity.
 No one in your team can mess with your commit message without becoming obvious.

-It also secures agaish corruption.
+- It also secures agaish corruption.
 If files on the disk change, the repository will notify that the content do not match.

-#### REFERENCES - POINTERS TO COMMITS
+### REFERENCES - POINTERS TO COMMITS

+{{<boxmd>}}
-> tags
+1. tags
-> branch
+2. branch
-> HEAD -> a pointer to the current commit.
+3. HEAD -> a pointer to the current commit.
+{{<boxmd>}}

 #### Why are checkout in git really fast?

-This is because, it not pulling in other data. but its just changing the pointers.
+- This is because, it not pulling in other data. but its just changing the pointers.

 ### Three areas where code lives